-Comparing the three models illustrates the benefits of incorporating external designs and consumer preference information into the product design generation process.
-The full version of our proposed model (the CcGAN with internal and external consumer preferences) is a semi-supervised deep generative framework that creates consumer-preferred product designs in an automatic and cost-effective manner.
-It has several highlights.
-First, different from previous studies in which consumer preference information was only used to train predictor models, we incorporate consumer preference information into both the predictor model and the generator model.
-In particular, the popularity predicted for each product serves as a label and an additional input for the generator, which allows the generator to create products that are more likely to be preferred by the target consumers.
-Second, we exploit the UGC derived from external data sources.
-The various product designs contained in UGC enrich the generative model and allow it to incorporate new product features that are not included in the internal data.
-The rich consumer preference information embedded in the UGC improves the supervision of the generative model and allows it to recognize popular new product features that are not presented to the internal consumers.
+Comparing the three models highlights the advantages of integrating external designs and consumer preferences into product design generation.
+Our full model, CcGAN with internal and external consumer preferences, is a semi-supervised deep generative framework that automatically and cost-effectively creates consumer-preferred designs.
+Unlike previous studies that used consumer preference data solely for predictor models, we incorporate this data into both predictor and generator models.
+Predicted popularity serves as both a label and an input for the generator, enabling it to create products likely to appeal to target consumers.
+Additionally, we utilize UGC from external sources to enrich the generative model with diverse designs and new features absent from internal data.
+The extensive consumer preference information in UGC enhances the model's ability to identify popular features not evident in internal consumer data.

-We contribute to the literature concerning deep learning models in marketing.
-Most studies in this area use unstructured data to generate structured firm insights.
-For instance, \citet{liu2020visual} collected unstructured image data from social media and used a deep convolutional neural network (CNN) to extract and predict consumer perceptions of brand attributes.
-Our work differs in that we employ unstructured data to directly generate unstructured firm decisions (i.e., product designs as images) using state-of-the-art deep learning models.
-Our proposed framework goes beyond the descriptive task and provides prescriptive solutions for the product design decisions of firms.